jakobmattsson/bucketful/README.md

 * Log total progress of uploads with respect to filesize rather than number of started files (both would be best)
 * Use colors in the text logging (to highlight the configed parts when printing)
 * The fact that "package.json" and "config.json" are used as file input should be configurable (with those two as defaults)
-* Echo which files was actually used as "index" and "error" (and implement the new error-scheme; 404 and websiteIndex)
+* Echo which files was actually used as "index" and "error" (and implement the new error-scheme; 404 and index)
 * Implement a dns plugin for Amazon Route 53.
 * Implement optional CloudFront configuration.
-* Rename stuff:
-  * Rename "dnsProvider" to "dns".
-  * Rename "targetDir" to "source".
-  * Rename "websiteIndex" to "index"
-  * Rename "websiteError" to "error"
-  * After doing all the renaming, make sure the CLI and bucketful.deploy have the same argument names